Flagship

 • Under Add natural voices, download the voice you want

-• Note: Windows may expose these voices only to Narrator and not to all apps
+• Windows may expose some Natural voices only to Narrator and not to other applications

-• No app update required — BiblioFuse detects newly installed voices when they are exposed through the Windows or Apple text-to-speech system
+• No BiblioFuse update is required.
+BiblioFuse detects newly installed voices when they are exposed through the Android, Apple, or Windows text-to-speech system

 BiblioFuse Reader is built for large image-heavy comic files — stream from Mac or PC, compress in-app.
 GrepTag is built for small text files that fit entirely on device — grep, tag, sync any direction.